Rgnf supported projects. Grant IS Rgnf - personal account. login to your personal account. If the Project was supported

 • international activities of the university,

-• cooperation with partners in the region and beyond.
+• interaction with partners in the region and beyond.

-Currently, when developing projects and programs within this area, the Fund uses an integrated approach, taking into account the following models of territorial development:
+Currently, when developing projects and programs within this area, the Foundation uses an integrated approach, taking into account the following models of territorial development:

-• a model for the development and support of small and medium-sized businesses at the municipal level;
+• model for the development and support of small and medium-sized businesses at the municipal level;

-• a model of professional self-determination of young people and adaptation of the system of primary and secondary vocational education to the requirements of the labor market;
+• a model of professional self-determination of youth and adaptation of the system of primary and secondary vocational education to the requirements of the labor market;

-• a model for activating the local community through social design and the implementation of citizens' initiatives;
+• model of local community activation through social design and implementation of citizen initiatives;

-FNE youth projects combine educational and social components, considering youth as one of the strategic resources of social development, whose active involvement in economic, political, and social processes gives additional impetus to development, both for individual regions and the country as a whole.
+FNE youth projects combine educational and social components, considering youth as one of the strategic resources of social development, whose active inclusion in economic, political, and social processes gives additional impetus to development, both in individual regions and the country as a whole.

-From the very beginning of its activity, the Foundation has tried to expand the participation of public organizations in the development and implementation of initiatives to monitor and evaluate current international projects, thereby contributing to the transformation of Russian civil society institutions into an integral part of the emerging global civil society, as well as increasing the sustainability of Russia's relations with its main foreign partners.
+From the very beginning of its activities, the Foundation tried to expand the participation of public organizations in the development and implementation of initiatives to monitor and evaluate current international projects, thereby promoting the transformation of Russian civil society institutions into an integral part of the emerging global civil society, as well as increasing the sustainability of Russia’s relations with its main foreign partners.

 AREAS OF ACTIVITY